Ciiiv/icevault/README.md

 # 🏒 Ice Vault — Hockey Card Manager

-A free, open-source hockey card collection manager with AI-powered scanning, condition grading, graded cert lookup, eBay listing, and cloud account sync — all from your browser or as a native iOS/Android app.
+A free, open-source hockey card collection manager with AI-powered scanning, condition grading, graded cert lookup, eBay listing, and cloud account sync — available as a web app and Android app.

 ---

 ## ✨ Features

 ### 📷 Card Scanning
-- **Drop or photograph** any hockey card
+- Drop or photograph any hockey card
-- **AI reads the card** automatically — player name, year, brand/set, card number, team, parallel/variation
+- **AI reads the card automatically** — player name, year, brand/set, card number, team, parallel/variation
 - **AI condition estimate** — PSA-style 1–10 grade with centering, corners, edges, and surface breakdown
 - Clearly labeled as **AI estimate only** — not an official grading company grade
-- **✕ Clear** button to rescan a bad photo instantly
+- ✕ Clear button to rescan a bad photo instantly
+- ~$0.01–0.03 per scan using your own Anthropic API key

 ### ⬜ Graded Cert Lookup
 - **Option A — AI Slab Scan** (~$0.01–0.03): photograph your graded slab — AI reads the label through the plastic and fills in all details including cert number, official grade, player, year, and set